innobate/HelloWorldBlink/README.md

 # HelloWorldBlink
 A simple program to test Raspberry Pi Pico W.  Hello World, I am blinking!!!

-May be a bit blinking mad at times... :)
+May be a bit blinking mad at times... :smiley:

 # Instructions
 ## VS Code